pepemanboy/plcshield/README.md

 digital_input - Digital input number [1 ..
 6]

-Returns: Logic level in input [bool] or -1 if the argument given is not in the range 1 to 6.
+Returns: Logic level in input [1 ..
+0] or -1 if the argument given is not in the range 1 to 6.

 ```
-bool plc_buttonRead(uint8_t button)
+uint8_t plc_buttonRead(uint8_t button)
 ```

 Description: